adgellida/data-protection-list/README.md

 - Pull requests from the community
 - Own discoveries

+The most notable improvements are:

+-It encourages a more orderly, effective, public participation.
+-Images of the apps to better identify them.
+-Links to them to find them quickly.

 Now, the document begins.
 Put on your belt curves are coming!

 ## 1 Introduction